 Thanks to the template, your project contains all the code that's necessary to create the bot in this quickstart.
-You won't actually need to write any additional code.
+You don't need any additional code to test your bot.

 Core bot, you'll need a LUIS language model.
-You can create one on luis.ai.
+(You can create a language model at luis.ai).
 After creating the model, update the configuration file.

 Start your bot